yshavit/llm-notes/book/01-intro.md

 1. **Introduction** (you are here), which includes a very high level overview of LLMs and a quick refresher on vectors and matrices
 2. **The LLM**, which will walk you through the architecture of an LLM from 0 to 60
-3. **Training**, which will discuss how an LLM learns the values that power that architecture
+3. **Training**, which will discuss how an LLM learns the values that drive that architecture
 4. **Further reading**, which will talk about modern improvements to the LLM, as well as other, related ML technologies.

 ### Callouts